orizens/orizens.com/src/pages/blog/2012-06-26-backbone-view-patterns-the-render-method.md

 ---
 Since I started working with Backbone, I discovered an amazing piece of javascript toolbox which allows me to shape my code base and organize it.

-Backbone&#8217;s &#8220;View&#8221; class is usually a manifestation of some Model&#8217;s data &#8211; or just a really implementation of creating DOM elements with custom behavior.
+Backbone's &#8220;View" class is usually a manifestation of some Model's data - or just a really implementation of creating DOM elements with custom behavior.

-I&#8217;ve found that I use a certain pattern in some of the views in order make it reusable in other &#8220;parent&#8221; views.
+I've found that I use a certain pattern in some of the views in order make it reusable in other &#8220;parent" views.

 <!--more-->